cardboard-iguana/cardboard-iguana.com/log/2022-08-01-aws-deep-dive.md

 ## EBS

-* Instance Store Volumes — storage attached to the “physical” EC2 hardware.
+* Instance Store Volumes - storage attached to the "physical" EC2 hardware.
 This storage is as ephemeral as an EC2 instance, as when an EC2 instance is restarted it may be spun up on a different VM.
-* Elastic Block Store — EC2-independent block storage.
+* Elastic Block Store - EC2-independent block storage.
 Think of it like an external hard drive.

 EBS volumes support snapshotting.
 Snapshots are *incremental* backups.